trychlos/pwix-app-pages/README.md

 A package which let an application describe its pages, modals and so on, said _display units_.
 It relies on `pwix:core-app` and extends the `CoreApp.RunContext` class with a `IAppPageable` interface.

-The packages provides for that two client classes:
+The packages provides too two client classes:

 - `AppPages.DisplayUnit`